 Complexity of system installation

-For example, security cameras may be installed at a distance from the main system via a long cable, and when building a production line in a factory, there may be cases where the control system and drive unit are connected via a long cable when combining systems.
+For example, security cameras may be installed in locations far from the main system using long cables.
+Similarly, when building a manufacturing line in a factory, the control system and drive unit may be connected by long cables.

-In that case, when supplying power over a long cable, the power voltage is often fine-tuned using a volume control during installation.
-The quality of the power supply depends on the experience of the operator who installs it.
+In that case, when supplying power with long cables, the power voltage is often fine-tuned using a volume control or similar device during installation.
+The quality of the power supply will depend on the experience of the operator performing the installation.

 Environmental changes and aging deterioration